fsgallego31-arch/Activity/README.md

 # Distance Formula Calculator

 ## Description
-My program caculates distance using distance formula for easier and quicker computations, helping the user.
+My program calculates distance between two points using distance formula for easier and quicker computations, helping the user.

 ## How to Run
 1. Open the program.